aslam-vs/scraper/README.md

 Scraper
 =========

-#1 Get meta tags from the <head> part in below-mentioned priority (so if a exists, forget about b and c)
+	1 Get meta tags from the head part in below-mentioned priority (so if a exists, forget about b and c)

-a. <meta content="Why Ford is Winning on the Social Web" data-page-subject="true" property="og:title" />
+	a. meta content="Why Ford is Winning on the Social Web" data-page-subject="true" property="og:title"

-b. <meta content="Why Ford is Winning on the Social Web" data-page-subject="true" name="twitter:title" />
+	b. meta content="Why Ford is Winning on the Social Web" data-page-subject="true" name="twitter:title"

-c. <title>Why Ford is Winning on the Social Web</title>
+	c. title Why Ford is Winning on the Social Web

-#2 From the <body> part, fetch all the images.
+	2 From the body part, fetch all the images.
 With this, also find out the width and height of the image. (can use multi-threading to save time)

-#3 A function to save all of this into the database.
+	3 A function to save all of this into the database.

-#4 Display the time taken to complete #1 and #2
+	4 Display the time taken to complete 1 and 2